Promo/just-carousel/readme.md

 ## Advantages

-– No dependencies.
+* No dependencies.
-– 1.6kb min + gzip, 8kb full.
+* 1.6kb min + gzip, 8kb full.
-– Android 4+, WP8+, iOS 7+.
+* Android 4+, WP8+, iOS 7+.
-– Wrote on es3 so must work on most desktop browsers (only requires support for `transform3d`).
+* Written on es3 so must work on most desktop browsers (only requires support for `transform3d`).
-– Easy integration with React, Vue, etc.
+* Easy integration with React, Vue, etc.
-– Unblocking UI (carousel reacts on any user action at any time).
+* Unblocking UI (carousel reacts on any user action at any time).
 For example you can make 3 fast swype in a row.
-– Based on percent-layout.
+* Based on percent-layout.
 It means that change of device orientation is occurring fast, because doesn't recalculate any dimensions.
 Specially fine with responsive layout outside and inside of carousel.

 ## Limitations
-– Supports only one slide on the screen at a time (but you can try to layout many items in each base slide).
+* Supports only one slide on the screen at a time (but you can try to layout many items in each base slide).
-– No infinity mode (yet).
+* No infinity mode (yet).
-— Doesn't have additional elements (like a prev/next arrows, cute little circles, etc).
+* Doesn't have additional elements (like a prev/next arrows, cute little circles, etc).
 So you will have to do it yourself using api.
-– Doesn't react on mouse events.
+* Doesn't react on mouse events.
-— You need to take care that all slides were the same height.
+* You need to take care that all slides were the same height.

 Thus, this carousel will suit you, if you just need a lightweight, simple, 1-item-on-screen touch-carousel.